Atharva-hustlers16/GenAI-chatbot/README.md

 ---

-## ⭐️Step by step procedure to run the notebooks
+## ⭐️Step By Step Procedure To Run The Notebooks
   <h3>Terminal :</h3> <br>
   1.Create an anaconda environment: